thomasdarimont/loipy/README.md

-# LOIPY: Legacy OpenID Connect Integration Proxy for yes®
+# LOIPY: Lightweight OpenID Connect Integration Proxy for yes®

-LOIPY is an OpenID Connect (OIDC) Identity Provider (IDP) proxy which translates "traditional" OpenID Connect requests into requests to the yes® ecosystem, including the bank/account chooser interface.
+LOIPY is an OpenID Connect (OIDC) Identity Provider (IDP) proxy which translates "classic" OpenID Connect requests into requests to the yes® ecosystem, including the bank/account chooser interface.

 LOIPY enables relying parties to use the yes® ecosystem if they are lacking support for features needed by yes®, for example, [MTLS for Client Authentication](https://tools.ietf.org/html/rfc8705) or dynamic configuration of issuer URIs.